Cocycle deformations and Galois objects of semisimple Hopf algebras of dimension $16$: Acknowledgements

 \section{Acknowledgements}

-The authors would like to appreciate the continued encouragement and help from their PhD supervisor Professor Naihong Hu.
-The authors are also grateful to Professor Chelsea Walton for her valuable suggestions and comments on earlier version of the manuscript.
+The authors would like to appreciate the continued encouragement and help from their PhD supervisor Prof. Naihong Hu.
+This article started after reading \cite{CMNVW}, we are grateful to the authors in \cite{CMNVW}, specially thanks to Prof. Chelsea Walton for her valuable suggestions and comments on earlier version of the manuscript.
+The authors thank the referees for pointing errors out and their comments on improving this paper.